Vimeo

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Both compete on the same themes — webrtc — within Meetings.
-Wowza is currently shipping more aggressively (velocity 5.0 vs 0.0), with 0 editorial sparks in the last 30 days against 0.
+Jitsi and Wowza are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Wowza is currently shipping more aggressively (velocity 5.0 vs 0.0), with 0 editorial sparks in the last 30 days against 0.
+Jitsi and Wowza are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Meetings products to evaluate alongside.

 Top Jitsi alternatives in Meetings are ranked by recent ship velocity.
 Browse the "Jitsi alternatives" section above for the current picks, or visit /alternatives/jitsi for the full list with editorial commentary on each.